-We also work in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass.
+We also work in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass and work with SiET to support Humberside Police Pitstop meetings.

 School will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements.